taisai4u/invictus/README.md

 # Invictus Flight Computer
-A Rocket flight computer capable of real-time sensor fusion, state estimation, and autonomous flight control.
+A rocket flight computer capable of real-time sensor fusion, state estimation, and autonomous flight control.

+Records absolute orientation during the duration of a rocket's flight